At a Glance: Long Pepper

 Because long pepper has such a strong flavor profile, it will become a noticeable addition when applied to most meats and vegetables.
 That being said, it’s also a hot addition, so don’t overdo it too much right away.
 It’s better to add a little bit at a time, gradually integrating it into your dish.

 There are literally 100’s of options for incorporating long peppers into your meal prep, but we are going to attempt to cover our top favorites.
-For more in-depth recipe information, Pinterest is a great resource.

 Let’s explore a few of our favorite long pepper recipes.

 - Roast Asparagus with Long Pepper Gremolata: If you’re a fan of asparagus, you’ll love the addition of long pepper and gremolata.
 The latter is usually assembled as a mixture of minced garlic, citrus zest, and a collection of herbs and spices.
 By adding long pepper to the mix, you are going to add some much needed flavor to your asparagus.
 Throw it on a skillet for a few minutes and you’ve got a delicacy on your hands.